November 27, 2019

-Washington Sea Grant is a sponsor of We Are Puget Sound: Discovering & Recovering The Salish Sea, a new book from Braided River that explores the regional economies of fishing and agriculture and documents the lives of the people who call this place home.
-The following is an excerpt from the book.
+WWashington Sea Grant is a proud sponsor of We Are Puget Sound: Discovering & Recovering the Salish Sea, a new book by David L. Workman, Leonard Forsman, Mindy Roberts and Brian J. Cantwell from Braided River (an imprint of Mountaineers Books).
+The following profile is an excerpt from the book.

 Sally Brownfield is a soft-spoken, strong Puget Sound woman.
 For all but two of her sixty-plus years, her home has been a little peninsula between two narrow inlets at the southern end of the Sound.

 Sally is one of the People of the Water, the Squaxin Island Tribe that has lived on and with the water and its plants and animals for thousands of years.
 Daughter, wife, mother, educator, food gatherer, weaver, salmon fisher, oyster shucker, archaeological digger—her story is rich with experiences.
 After college and graduate school in Tacoma, she taught at Washington State University for two years in Pullman, where she felt much like a salmon out of its element.
 After months of working in the dry Palouse country, “I would just come back and sit by the water and smell it . . . take it in,” she recalls vividly.
 “There is a calming and spiritual presence to being on the water.”

 As a little girl, she spent many of her days combing the beaches of Little Skookum Inlet, Eld Inlet, and Oyster Bay, where creeks spill into Puget Sound under the bridges of US 101, the Pacific Coast Highway.
 “The bay was part of our growing up, our childhood,” she recalls.
 “We learned from it and respected it.”
 She and her family would be on the shore when the smelt came in, so all could be part of the life-sustaining harvest.